MasterChef South Africa: Pressure test

 A "pressure test" challenge involves competitors who failed in a previous challenge (i.e. the three worst performers in an individual challenge or the losing team in a group challenge).
 The competitors are given a dish that they then must create in a particular time frame.
 Once the contestants have finished cooking, the dishes are taken to the judges to be tasted, who then criticize, vote and eliminate one or more contestants.

 Seasons

 Season 1 (2012)

 The first season aired in March 2012, ending with Deena Naidoo as the winner and Sue-Ann Allen as runner-up.

 Season 2 (2013)

 The second season aired in June 2013, ending with Kamini Pather as the winner and Leandri van der Wat as runner-up, while her sister Seline came third.

 Season 3 (2014)

 The third season of MasterChef South Africa aired its first episode on 21 August 2014.
 Abigail Mbalo-Mokoena was among the competitors.

-Celebrity (2015)
+Celebrity Season 1 (2015)

 Celebrity MasterChef South Africa aired its first episode on 8 February 2015.

 Season 4 (2022)

 The fourth season of MasterChef South Africa was announced on 17 August 2021 and began airing on M-Net on 28 February 2022 with 20 contestants.
-Shawn Godrey took the winner title leaving Andriëtte de le Harpe as the runner-up.
+Shawn Godfrey took the winner title leaving Andriëtte de le Harpe as the runner-up.

+Season 5 (2024)

+On 17 January 2024, MasterChef South Africa was renewed for a 5th season announcing the show will have a new home on SABC 3.
+The 5th season premiered 13 July 2024.
+The season was won by Bridget Mangwandi, while Nabila "Bealah" Shamshum was the runner-up.

+Celebrity Season 2 (2024-2025)

+On 26 November 2024, Celebrity MasterChef South Africa was renewed for a 2nd season and aired on SABC 3 on 30 November 2024.